Job Prospects... At a glance

-The number of painters and floor finishers has gone down slightly from 2006 to 2013.
+The number of painters and floor finishers went down slightly from 2006 to 2013.
 This was probably because of the general economic downturn during this period.

-The demand for painters and floor finishers has increased since 2010/2011 because of the rebuilding after the Canterbury earthquakes.
-Increased residential and commercial building activity in Auckland has also raised demand in the last few years.
+The demand for painters and floor finishers has increased since 2018.
+Increased residential and commercial building activity in Auckland has raised demand in the last few years.

-We expect continued strong growth in employment over the next few years, as there is still strong building activity in Christchurch and Auckland.
-Going forward after 2020 the growth will continue, but at a slower rate.
+We project continued strong growth in employment over the next few years, as there is still strong building activity in several regions.
+After 2023 the growth will continue, but at a slower rate.